-Development - In 2009, the City entered into a disposition and development agreement with TCC High Street Development, LLC (TCC).
-This agreement included a public construction incentive agreement for a mixed use catalyst development in Downtown Carrollton known as the "Union at Carrollton Square".
-The incentives include a commitment to fund the construction of a parking garage and public infrastructure in conjunction with the private development for a total amount of \$10,070,096 partially offset by a grant of \$1,545,433 for construction committed roadway improvements.
-As of September 30, 2013, the total incurred costs were \$9,770,461.
+Union at Carrollton - In 2009, the City entered into a disposition and development agreement with TCC High Street Development, LLC (TCC).
+This agreement included a public construction incentive agreement for a mixed use catalyst development in Downtown Carrollton known as the Union at Carrollton Square.
+The incentives include a commitment to fund the construction of a public infrastructure (parking garage, streets, sidewalks, etc.) in conjunction with the private development for a total amount of \$10,070,096 partially offset by a grant of \$1,545,433 for construction committed roadway improvements.
+As of September 30, 2014, the total incurred costs were \$9,745,029.

 In 2011, this agreement was amended in recognition of the extraordinarily tight lending conditions for these types of projects.
 This amendment required the City to fund an additional \$3,160,500 as a security incentive for TCC's lender for recourse and cost overruns.
 This incentive was to be returned to the City either at the sale of the property or sooner if certain conditions are met (i.e. the project is constructed within budget and/or the lender reduces their recourse requirements as the project leases apartments).
 In any event, repayment of the security incentive takes precedent over profit pay out.
-Additionally, the amended agreement calls for the City to receive 50% of the profit when the property is sold.
+Additionally, the amended agreement called for the City to receive 50% of the profit when the property is sold.
 The \$3,160,500 paid to TCC for their lender's security and cost overrun reserve requirements during fiscal year 2011 was treated as an expense of the period due to the uncertainty of future recovery.
 During fiscal year 2013, the lender released \$632,100 (20%) of this security incentive.
 In October 2013, an additional \$1,264,200 (40%) was released.
 The remainder of the security incentive was released in December 2013.
-The City has recognized a receivable and a revenue titled "Public-private partnership recovery" as of September 30, 2013 for the return of the security incentive.